Everything Small Businesses Are Saying Points To Higher Wages

-According to the latest small business optimism from the National Federation of Independent Business, good labour in America is still in short supply.

-Forty-five per cent of respondents reported “few or no qualified applications” for the positions they were trying to fill — unchanged from October.
-This number has been continuously trending higher since 2009.
+New survey data from the National Federation of Independent Business (NFIB) point to rising wages for American Workers.

-Additionally, twenty-one per cent of firms reported actual compensation changes in the past three months, up from October’s nineteen per cent.
+25% per cent of firms reported increases to compensation in the past three months, up from November’s 21% per cent.
 This number has also been trending upwards since the financial crisis.

-And while sales are still one of the bigger concerns for small businesses, it’s seen a major drop as the “single most important problem.”
+17% expect to increase compensation in the next six months, up from 13% in November.

 And all of this points to higher wages for America’s workers.